Fencing and Training Rules

 We define senior students as those with more than one year of experience in the class or who have equivalent martial expertise.

-We recognize that simultaneous attacks or improperly executed counterattacks may happen and may result in a brutal hit.
-Managing them responsibly is crucial.
+We recognize that simultaneous attacks or improperly executed counterattacks may happen resulting in a brutal hit.
+Senior Students are expected to use all advanced techniques to mitigate injury including but not limited to dropping the weapon.

 Senior members are expected to control the force of their strikes and focus on avoiding their opponent's faults rather than retaliating aggressively.